Here we inform you about the necessary steps in case of a car accident in another EU member state, especially in Germany.

 - Stay calm, don’t leave the scene.
 Secure the accident with the triangle.

 - Note the information about the adverse party mentioned on the green card: the full name and address of the driver (verify the driver’s identity!), insurance company, number of insurance policy and registration of the vehicle.

 - Note the identity and address of potential witnesses.
 Ask your witnesses for their business cards, so that you can easily reach them even at their workplace.

 - Please carefully fill in the accident statement, which should be signed by the adverse party.

-- Only sign the report when you are sure that you understand the situation and you agree to the description.
+- Only sign the report when you are certain that you understand the situation, and you agree to the description.
 If this is not the case, do not cross any box.
 If the European Accident Statement is not properly filled in, you may be unjustly help responsible.

 - Carefully read the European Accident Statement before completing its middle column.
 Then check the boxes relevant to the circumstances of the accident.
-This is a very important section in order to clarify the responsibility of the drivers involved in the accident.
+This is a critical section to clarify the responsibility of the drivers involved in the accident.

 - You are not allowed to compel the other driver to sign the document.
 In case he does not, gather the global information mentioned above.
 However, also in this case you can send the European Accident Statement to your insurer for information purposes.
 In case you were involved in an accident with several other vehicles, you should fill in a European accident statement with each of the parties involved.

 - Secure the evidences and take photos of the location of the accident and of the vehicles involved.

 The European Union created a simplified procedure for the compensation of car accident victims in another European Member state.